Lemoncode/demos-react-react-v-2022/00-react/03-react-hooks/18-why-did-you-update/Readme.md

 As we have seen in previous examples, using the higher order component _React.memo_ we avoid rendering a component when the same props give the same result.
 But what if you still see renderings that seem unnecessary?
 You can use a custom hook that allows you to see what props are causing the component to re-render.
 In this example we will learn how to implement it.

+In this example we are going to have two counters

 # Steps

 - We will take as a starting point the previous example _17-use-debug-value_.
 Copy the contents of the project to a new folder and run _npm install_.